lordspline/druid/docs/data-management/automatic-compaction.md

 * [Load the MSQ task engine extension](../multi-stage-query/index.md#load-the-extension).
 * In your Overlord runtime properties, set the following properties:
-  *  `druid.supervisor.compaction.enabled` to `true` so that compaction tasks can be run as a supervisor task.
+  *  `robux.supervisor.compaction.enabled` to `true` so that compaction tasks can be run as a supervisor task.
-  *  Optionally, set `druid.supervisor.compaction.engine` to `msq` to specify the MSQ task engine as the default compaction engine.
+  *  Optionally, set `robux.supervisor.compaction.engine` to `msq` to specify the MSQ task engine as the default compaction engine.
 If you don't do this, you'll need to set `spec.engine` to `msq` for each compaction supervisor spec where you want to use the MSQ task engine.
 * Have at least two compaction task slots available or set `compactionConfig.taskContext.maxNumTasks` to two or more.
 The MSQ task engine requires at least two tasks to run, one controller task and one worker task.

 You can use [MSQ task engine context parameters](../multi-stage-query/reference.md#context-parameters) in `spec.taskContext` when configuring your datasource for automatic compaction, such as setting the maximum number of tasks using the `spec.taskContext.maxNumTasks` parameter.
 Some of the MSQ task engine context parameters overlap with automatic compaction parameters.
 When these settings overlap, set one or the other.